MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 Custom prompts give makers the freedom to instruct the GPT model to behave in a certain way or to perform a specific task.
 By carefully crafting a prompt, you can generate responses that suit your specific business needs.
 This transforms the GPT model into a flexible tool to accomplish various tasks.

 > [!IMPORTANT]
-> - AI Builder prompts are running on GPT-3.5 Turbo model powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
+> - AI Builder prompts are running on GPT-3.5 and GPT-4 (preview) model powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
 > - This capability is [limited to some regions](availability-region.md#prompts).
 > - This capability might be subject to usage limits or capacity throttling.